rmodrak/mtuq/docs/install/issues.rst

 If Cython modules fail to compile, MTUQ installation will exit with an error message ending with `CondaEnvException: Pip failed`.
 More informative output can then be obtained by running `build_ext.sh`.

-To troubleshoot Cython installation, users can try modifying the Cython files listed in `setup.py`, or try varying the compilation settings determined by `setup.py`, the `CC` environment variable, the conda environment, and the underlying system environment.
+To troubleshoot Cython installation, users can try modifying the Cython source code files listed in `setup.py`, or try varying the compilation settings determined by `setup.py`, the `CC` environment variable, the conda environment, and the underlying system environment.

-Alternatively, users can bypass Cython compilation errors by adding `optional=True` to the extension module settings in `setup.py`,
+Alternatively, users can bypass Cython compilation errors by adding `optional=True` to the extension module settings in `setup.py`:

 .. code::